Nextion Editor GuideNextion Editor ico

 5.1 Font Creator

 The Nextion Editor ZI Font Creator has undergone an overhaul to introduce proportional fonts with anti-aliasing.
-Height must be between 16 and 254 and Custom can be chosen to set a height not listed in the dropdown.
+Height must be between 16 and 254 and Custom can be chosen to set a height not listed in the dropdown (between 16 and 254).
 Choosing Anti-aliasing of fonts option will generate an anti-aliased font.
 Leaving anti-aliased not selected will generate a mono-bit font.
 Previous embedded 1:2 ratio with width=1/2height has been replaced in favour of proportional fonts.
-Fixed width fonts can still be generated from a fixed width font source.
+Fixed width fonts can still be generated from a fixed width font source (such as Consolas).
 Fonts created in the new Font Creator are not compatible with v0.53/LTS.
 Any installed font on your system can be used as a source for generating your ZI font.
+ZI Fonts can now be limited to a specified range of characters, useful for subsetting your fonts to what is project required and reduce font resource space usage.
+(56 pixel height UTF-8 could be a very large ZI file at 23,168,377 bytes)

 5.2 Gmov Maker